Thyrst/srt-timer/README.rst

 arguments instead of ``sdiff`` argument.
 In the second case you can also provide the ``strip-original`` argument to strip surplus subtitles on the beginning of a file.

-The result is printed to the standard output by default.
-If you define the ``output`` argument, then it's printed to a specified file.

 make_sdiff
 ^^^^^^^^^^